Kiwirish/Pathfinding-Ferrers-Board/README.md

-# Pathfinding Ferrers Board Game
+# Pathfinding Shortest Path to target Ferrers Board / Partition.

 ### Project focused on pathfinding within partitions represented by Ferrers boards.
 ### This explores the shortest path from an initial partition to a goal partition using Breadth-First-Search algorithms to efficiently navigate this path and perform moves toward the goal partition.